0username1/0username1/README.md

 Web Developer
 -------------

-In addition to studying, I enjoy painting, playing badminton, piano and photography has always been one of my favorite hobbies.
+I enjoy painting, playing badminton, piano and photography has always been one of my favorite hobbies.

 * ✉️  You can contact me at [bhavanamekala1029@gmail.com](mailto:bhavanamekala1029@gmail.com)
 * 🤝  I'm open to collaborating on Web Development, ML